Itsmmdoha/ipasnmatcher/README.md

 print("took:",t2-t1,"to initialize")

 t2 = perf_counter()
-asn = asn1 + asn2 # when combined together, prefixes are fetched synchronously(blocking, non-concurrent) and loaded into memory
+asn = asn1 + asn2 # when combined together, prefixes are fetched synchronously(blocking, non-concurrent) and loaded into cache
 # Prefixes are fetched from api and loaded in cache when you either combine ASN objects or run the first .match() / async_match() method
-# Established TCP connection is kept safe for further use
 # the combined ASN object will have the lower cache_max_age,
 # here asn1 has 1 second cache_max_age, and asn2 has 3600 seconds
 # so 1 second will be the cache_max_age of the combined asn object